Captain Marvel's 1990s-themed website is a nostalgic goldmine

 So the website perfectly executes the theme, looking like a Lisa Frank Trapper Keeper threw up on it.
 Scroll down and play the "guess the Skrull game."
 Watch for the shape-shifting old-lady bus passenger from the trailer to show up and see if you can punch her.
 Read through the oh-so-'90s guestbook, which is filled with decade-appropriate mentions of dancing babies, Y2K and even an "all your base are belong to us" mention.
 (Youngsters, ask the nearest old person.)

+Update, Sunday 8:50 a.m.
+PT: There's a hidden Stan Lee cameo in the mound of black at the bottom!
+To find him, move your cursor around about 2 inches or so from the bottom of the page and he'll appear in all his glory.

-Captain Marvel is due out March 8 in the US and UK, and March 7 in Australia.
+Captain Marvel stars Brie Larson, Jude Law and Samuel L. Jackson and is due out March 8 in the US and UK, and March 7 in Australia.

 Discuss: Captain Marvel's 1990s-themed website is a nostalgic goldmine